 - Signs & Symptoms

-- Teething facts
+- When Does Teething End?

-- Teething is the process by which a baby's teeth erupt, or break through, the gums.
+- Teething is the process by which a baby's teeth erupt, or breakthrough, the gums.
 Teething generally occurs between 6 to 24 months of age.

-- Symptoms of teething include irritability, tender and swollen gums, and the infant wanting to place objects or fingers into the mouth in an attempt to reduce discomfort.
+- Symptoms of teething include irritability, tender, and swollen gums, and the infant wanting to place objects or fingers into the mouth in an attempt to reduce discomfort.
 Fever, cough, diarrhea, and cold symptoms are not found when a child is teething.

 - Topical medications containing benzocaine may cause serious and potentially lethal side effects and should not be used to treat teething symptoms.

 What is teething?